microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-08 - Deploy to the Cloud/Feature 1 - Deploy to Azure.md/User Story 1 - Deploy to Azure.md

   ![Search for App Service in Azure Portal](../images/azure-web-app-todo.png)

-> [!WARNING]
+> [!CAUTION]
-> Please note that **your to-do application** once deployed to the cloud **is running on the public internet and is accessible by anyone that has the URL to view and/or edit  information.
-So please do not put personal items in your to-do list**.
-We would **highly recommend that you setup security on the website** if you would like to continue to run it and use the to-do list functionality.
+> Please note that once **your to-do application** is deployed to the cloud it **is running on the public internet and is accessible by anyone that has the URL to view and/or edit  information.
+So, please do not put personal items in your to-do list**.
+We would also **highly recommend that you setup security on the website** if you plan to continue to run it and use the to-do list functionality.
+You enable this through the next user story.

 <br/>
 🎉 Congratulations!
 You have now successfully deployed your to-do application to the Azure cloud.
+In the next exercise we will setup authentication.

 <br/>